Cost Brake Initiative 2026: After the Swiss No Vote

 The cost-growth target is the most visible piece of the package — and the direct replacement for the rejected initiative.

-1. Confederation and cantons set annual target values for the growth of KVG-covered costs — broken down by sector (outpatient physician, outpatient hospital, medications, nursing, other) and per canton where useful.
+- Confederation and cantons set target values for the growth of KVG-covered costs — a global target plus targets by cost group (outpatient physician, outpatient hospital, medications, nursing).
+The Federal Council fixes the first targets by the end of 2026 for the 2028–2031 period.

-4. A systematic evaluation by the FOPH is planned after several years.
+- A systematic evaluation by the FOPH follows the first target period.
 The Federal Council's pre-vote estimate of the package's braking impact was roughly 2 to 3% over five years, depending on implementation.

 Important: this is not an automatic switch like the one the initiative envisaged.
 The binding force comes from negotiation dynamics and the Federal Council's subsidiary powers — not from a constitutional provision.